double-great/alt-text/README.md

 ### Alt text is unhelpful

-Warning: `Alt text should not be "*, alt, arrow, artwork, blank, bullet, button, chart, diagram, drawing, empty, graph, graphic, icon, image, logo, more, painting, photo, photograph, placeholder, spacer, table, temp"`
+Suggestion: `Alt text should not be "*, alt, arrow, artwork, blank, bullet, button, chart, diagram, drawing, empty, graph, graphic, icon, image, logo, more, painting, photo, photograph, placeholder, spacer, table, temp"`

 Usually, there’s no need to include words like “image”, “icon”, or “picture” in the alt text.
 People who can see will know this already, and screen readers announce the presence of an image.